Europe, China Clamp Down In Face Of Surging Covid Infections - UrduPoint

 Europe, China Clamp Down In Face Of Surging Covid Infections

-Early studies from England and Scotland said infections of the Omicron strain appeared less likely to result in hospitalisation than the Delta variant.
+The UK said the risk of hospitalisation was as much as 70 percent lower among people infected with Omicron compared to the previously dominant Delta strain, echoing studies published Wednesday in England and Scotland.

-But despite that initial data, scientists have warned that Omicron is highly contagious and could still lead to more overall severe cases.
+But scientists have warned that Omicron is highly contagious and could still lead to more overall severe cases.

+France and the United Kingdom on Thursday announced all-time records of Covid-19 daily infections since the start of the pandemic in early 2020.

 As families across Europe prepared for Christmas, governments announced a raft of new measures to prevent intensified spread of the new strain, putting a dampener on festivities.